patrickbwarren/transam-triton/EMULATOR.md

 subroutine call to the appropriate hard-coded place in memory, that's to say they push the program counter on stack and jump to the required location (`0008` for RST 1, `0010` for RST 2, etc).
-They have nothing to do with the interrupt system on the 8080, although they are designed to work in tandem with it.
+They have nothing specific to do with the interrupt system on the 8080, although they are designed to work in tandem with it.
 In particular, executing an RST instruction in software does not change the interrupt enabled flag, and equally the execution of an RST instruction is not affected by the interrupt enabled flag.

 There is only one interrupt line on the 8080 itself.
 If activated, and if the interrupt enabled flag is set, the 8080 fetches an op-code off the databus and executes it, and also disables the interrupt enabled flag to disable further interrupts.
-This obviously makes good sense since one would not necessarily want to enable interrupts whilst already servicing one (also likely for the same reason interrupts are disabled in Triton on startup or at a hardware reset -- see below).
+This obviously makes sense since one would not want to allow further interrupts whilst already servicing one; likely for the same reason interrupts are disabled in Triton on startup or at a hardware reset.
 The interrupt enabled flag can be set or unset in software by an EI (`FB`) or DI (`F3`) instruction.

 The RST instructions are designed with this interrupt system in mind, and in a hardware interrupt the fetched op-code is usually an RST